syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 {% endtabs %}

-## Work with PowerPoint presentation properties
+## Working with PowerPoint presentation properties

 Document properties, also known as metadata, are details about a file that describe or identify it.
 Document properties are classified into two categories.